At the end of June we held our annual BBQ at papercourt Sailing Club.

 Catherine Domgoole had decided to step down as her work commitments clashed with committee duties.
 She hopes to return in the not too distant future.
 We would like to thank Catherine for all her help and hope to see her at future events.

-Whilst there was no raffle the Chairman invited those present to share a glass of bubbly which was well received and rounded of a nice evening!
+Whilst there was no raffle the Chairman invited those present to share a glass of bubbly which was well received and rounded off a nice evening!

 In February we held our annual medical meeting.

-We were greatly indebted to Dr Dhanuka Perera of St Bartholomew’s hospital in London to attend and give a presentation on stem cell therapy for heart disease.
+We were greatly indebted to Dr Dhanuka Perera of St Bartholomew’s hospital in London to attend and gave a presentation on stem cell therapy for heart disease.

 The meeting was very well attended and Dr. Perera gave an excellent presentation after which he answered many questions.